No matter the challenges we’ve faced this year, now it’s time to celebrate.

 Mark your calendars for the 2021 Florida Herbal Conference, February 25-27.
 It’s the tenth anniversary of the Sunshine State’s herbal gathering – and we want to celebrate the plants and this special community with YOU!(more…)

-Guido Mase’s 2017 Keynote, “Herbalists as Cultural Stewards,” is now available for rent or purchase in video!
+Guido Mase’s 2017 Keynote, “Herbalists as Cultural Stewards,” is now available to view in its entirety.

 Colonization and Decolonization: A Manual for Indigenous Liberation for the 21st Century (pdf download)